FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 Once this request is successful, we make a **PATCH** request to `/api/user/registration` API.
 If you go through the [User Registration docs](https://fusionauth.io/docs/v1/tech/apis/registrations#update-a-user-registration), you will find that this API accepts both **PUT** and **PATCH** requests.
 Here we are using **PATCH** since we only want to update a single part of the user registration object and **PATCH** will merge the request parameters into the existing object.

-The `data` to send is stored inside the `registration` object which takes it value from `req.body`.
+The `data` to send is stored inside the `registration` object which takes its value from `req.body`.
 This `registration` represents a user's association with an application.
 The `data` attribute allows us to store arbitrary key value data related to a user's registration in an application.

 We are using **PATCH** in communicating from Express to FusionAuth, but we will be sending user data from our Vue app to the Express server via JSON in the body of a **POST** HTTP message.